lj020326/ansible-datacenter/wiki/roles/bootstrap_caddy2.md

 ## Dependencies

-This role does not have any external dependencies.
+This role does not have any external dependencies other than the standard Ansible modules used in its tasks.

-## Tags

-No specific tags are defined in this role.
-The tasks will run as part of the default playbook execution.

 ## Best Practices

-- Ensure that the `caddy_bin_url` points to a trusted and secure source.
-- Provide a valid Caddyfile configuration in the `caddy_file` variable to avoid issues with service startup.
+- Always specify a stable version of Caddy to avoid unexpected behavior due to beta or release candidate versions.
+- Customize the `bootstrap_caddy2__file` variable with your desired Caddy configuration to suit your web server needs.
-- Regularly update the `caddy_bin_url` to use the latest stable version of Caddy.
+- Ensure that the target system has internet access to download the specified version of Caddy.

 ## Molecule Tests

-This role does not include any Molecule tests at this time.
+This role does not currently include any Molecule tests.
+Consider adding tests to ensure the role behaves as expected across different environments and configurations.

 ## Backlinks